 The shower rooms all have a bathmat, a step stool, hooks on the wall and a squeegee to keep the glass panel clean.

 The design of the shower cubicles should prevent water getting onto the floor.
 However, please ensure that floor is not wet after you have used the shower, and hang the bathmat up to dry on the towel rail provided.

 Out of consideration for our houskeepers, please use the squeegee each time you shower to prevent a build-up of lime-scale on the glass panel.

 5.4 Sharing a toilet

 Some of the toilets are electronically operated.
 Please use the appropriate level of flush to help us ensure that Heathfield is using water responsibly.
 Always leave the toilet as you would wish to find it.
-There will be a supply of toilet paper in each toilet at the start of the year, but thereafter it is the responsibility of flat residents to provide paper.
+You will be issued with two rolls of toilet paper at the start of the year, but thereafter it is your responsibility to provide your own toilet paper.

 5.5 Keeping your room clean

-Each resident is responsible for keeping their own room clean.
+You are responsible for keeping your own room clean.
 We may do spot checks from time to time to ensure this is being done.

 In particular, we recommend that you are careful about leaning against the wall while sitting on the bed.
 We all do it, but it can make the wall grubby, and if that needs repainting your deposit will suffer.